MicrosoftDocs/CortanaSkillsKit/docs/skills/test-debug.md

 -->

 <!-- //TODO: AIT
-## Custom Skills imported from Alexa
+## Custom skills imported from Alexa

 *Third-party trademarks used herein are the property of their respective owners.
 Use of such marks does not imply any affiliation, sponsorship, or endorsement.*